jack4Lindsay/tag/README.md

 - Players that are invisible can no longer be tagged (Should've had this happen in the first place, makes much more sense)
 - Added a kick-up animation to the running of the player's character, as if they're running so fast that they're kicking up something
 - Made it so that once you disconnect from the server, all other players that were visible disappear (Again, this should've been a feature already, sorry!)

+2.0:

+- Added Knights and Dragons as outfits
+- Added a loading screen at the beginning after pressing ENTER
+- Created a host system between the clients and the server, so that the first person in the match is the host.
+The host will have the ability to start the match once there are enough players to play.
+This was a good step because before you could only start the match by doing so from the command line through the server
+- Added a stunned effect once someone has become the tagger, so that the other players have a moment to get away
+- Fixed some buggy movement glitches, where if you were double speed or the tagger you could break the barrier formed around the map occasionally, thus messing up the data being sent to the server for your client
+- Updated the coordinate system to be more intuitive, and players are started at the center of the map now instead of the bottom right corner
+- Began negating the kick-up animation for characters that fly or levitate (right now only dragons and spacemen)